 Residency decisions are based on North Carolina statutes (G.S.
 116-143.1).
 The residency classification officer reviews each application on an individual basis using the guidelines provided within these statutes.
-Additional information regarding residency may be found in the North Carolina State Residence Classification Manual available at http://www.northcarolina.edu/legal/residence/committee/manual/Residence Manual Aug 2010.pdf.
+Additional information regarding residency may be found in the University of North Carolina System Policies and Resources page click here.